joedicastro/vps-comparison/README.md

     [digitalocean]
     do-5bucks-ubuntu          ansible_host=X.X.X.X   ansible_python_interpreter=/usr/bin/python3

 You should have to put your own server IP.
-The interpreter path is only needed when there is not a Python 2 interpreter available (like in Ubuntu).
+The interpreter path is only needed when there is not a Python 2 interpreter available by default (like in Ubuntu).
 Also I'm using the variables per group to declare the default user of a server, and I'm grouping servers by provider.
 So, a complete example for a new provider using a new instance running Ubuntu should be like this:

     [new_provider]
     new_provider-plan_name-ubuntu   ansible_host=X.X.X.X   ansible_python_interpreter=/usr/bin/python3